 Using the Layer Properties dialog, you can save as many styles as needed.
 A style is the combination of all properties of a layer (such as symbology, labeling, diagram, fields form, actions…) as you want.
 Then, simply switch between styles from the context menu of the layer in Layers Panel to automatically get different representations of your data.menu at the bottom of the

 You have the option to export vector symbology from QGIS into Google *.kml, *.dxf and MapInfo *.tab files.
 Just open the right mouse menu of the layer and click onto specify the name of the output file and its format.
 In the dialog, use the menu to save the symbology either as or as .
 If you have used symbol layers, it is recommended to use the second setting.

 The renderer is responsible for drawing a feature together with the correct symbol.
 Regardless layer geometry type, there are four common types of renderers: single symbol, categorized, graduated and rule-based.
-For point layers, there are a point displacement and a heatmap renderers available while polygon layers can also be rendered with the inverted polygons and 2.5 D renderers.
+For point layers, there are point displacement, point cluster and heatmap renderers available while polygon layers can also be rendered with the merged features, inverted polygons and 2.5 D renderers.